jason-glassbrook/web25.u2.s3--team-builder/README.md

 ## Minimum Viable Product

--   [ ] Render a list of team members from state
+-   [ ] Render a list of team members from state.
--   [ ] Build a form to add a new member to the list of members
+-   [ ] Build a form to add a new member to the list of members.

 ### STEP 1 - Setup your state

--   [ ] Import the `useState` hook and set up a state property for your team members list
+-   [ ] Import the `useState` hook and set up a state property for your team members list.

 -   [ ] Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.

--   [ ] Render your list of team members
+-   [ ] Render your list of team members.

 ### STEP 2 - Build your form

--   [ ] In `Form.js` build out your markup
+-   [ ] In `Form.js` build out your markup.
--   [ ] Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination)
+-   [ ] Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination).
--   [ ] Import the useState hook and utilize what we learned about two-way data binding
+-   [ ] Import the `useState` hook and utilize what we learned about two-way data binding.
 -   [ ] Render your `Form` component in `App` and pass a setter method (the `set_____` method from your team members state in `App`) down to it so you can add team members to your state.

 Now you are finished with MVP!
 Move on to the stretch goals at the bottom.
 The first is to add the functionality to edit members.
 As this is a very complicated process, steps have been included here to help you through that.

 ### STEP 3 - Add the edit functionality (STRETCH)

-Next we're going to reuse the `Form` component to edit team members
+Next we're going to reuse the `Form` component to edit team members.

 #### Get App.js ready for editing members